-An avid cyclist, Kathryn can be seen year-round, commuting around town with her trombone on her back.
+A keen advocate for active transportation, Kathryn can be seen commuting year-round by bicycle with her trombone on her back.

 Musically, Kathryn's first love is opera.
 As a nerdy teenager, she spent her Saturday afternoons glued to the Metroplitan Opera broadcasts.
 Her favourite opera composers include Verdi, Wagner, and Janacek.